MiSTer-devel/PC88_MiSTer/readme.md

 - Add Audio Mix
 - Add Mouse support required for some games
 - Add support of multi-resolution
-- Add support of cassettes
+- Add support of tapes
 - Add support of other models like PC8801MC
 - ...